-First, make no concessions to terrorists and strike no deals; Second, bring terrorists to justice for their crimes; Third, isolate and apply pressure to states that sponsor terrorism to force them to change their behavior; and Fourth, bolster the counterterrorism capabilities of those countries that work with the US and require assistance.
+First, make no concessions to terrorists and strike no deals; Second, bring terrorists to justice for their crimes; Third, isolate and apply pressure to states that sponsor terrorism to force them to change their behavior; and Fourth, bolster the counterterrorism capabilities of those countries that work with the US and require

 The high profile of state-sponsored terrorism in the official US analysis has always been striking.
-As against this, though, it is rare to find any attempt to provide precise assessment either of its contribution to the total volume of terrorist activity, or of the role of sanctuaries in the growth of terrorist organizations.
-Before 1989, it was common to see such broad-brush estimates as, for instance, that '80 per cent of terrorist groups in the world are at least superficially Marxist ... and claim the right to support from the Soviet Union'.
+As against this, though, it is rare to find any attempt to provide precise assessment either of its contribution to the total volume of terrorist activity, or of the role of sanctuaries in the growth of terrorism.
+Before 1989 it was common to see such broad-brush estimates as, for instance, that '80 per cent of terrorist groups in the world are at least superficially Marxist . . . and claim the right to support from the Soviet Union'.
 The sudden and unexpected disappearance of the Evil Empire seems to have impelled the State Department to allow (in 2001) that 'state sponsorship has decreased over the last several decades', but again nothing like a quantitative estimate has been offered.
-Later in the decade, it maintained that state support 'compounds' the threat of terrorist organizations, and even that it was 'critical'-though it immediately diluted this with the less stringent suggestion that without state sponsorship terrorist groups would have 'greater difficulty' in securing funds, weapons, and so on.

-A world in which 80 per cent of terrorists were not Marxists but Muslims might present a totally different kind of issue (Figure 11).
-But the American response to 9/11 suggested that little had changed, except the roster of 'usual suspects': Afghanistan, Iraq, and Sudan in place of the rogue states of the 1980s, Libya, Syria, and Iran.
-(Though George W. Bush soon restored the last of these to the list, and added North Korea for good measure, when he identified his 'axis of evil'.)
+A world in which 80 per cent of terrorists were not Marxists but Muslims might present a totally different kind of issue.
+But the American response to September 11 showed that little had changed, except the roster of 'usual suspects': Afghanistan, Iraq, and Sudan in place of the rogue states of the 1980s, Libya, Svria, and Iran.
+(Though George W. Bush soon rescued the last of these, and added North Korea for good measure, when he identified his 'axis of evil'.)
 The theory of state sponsorship may be weakly developed but its practical significance is immense: it validates the direct retaliation which has become an established American policy preference.
-A belief in the deterrent effect of 'smart' munitions (quicker and simpler than intelligence work, certainly) has survived a surprising amount of contrary evidence.
-Most vitally, it allows the superpower to act unilaterally, untrammelled by the differing policy approaches and concerns of partners (witness, for instance, its brusque-even brutal-treatment of Italy in the aftermath of the Achille Lauro hijacking).
-Even when the USA was, rhetorically at least, most committed to building an international 'coalition against terrorism', in the wake of the 9/11 attacks, it was clearly not prepared to accept any modification of its own agenda.
+A belief in the deterrent effect of smart munitions (quicker and simpler than intelligence work, certainly) has survived a surprising amount of contrary evidence.
+Most vitally, it allows the superpower to act unilaterally, untrammelled by the differing policy approaches and concerns of partners (witness for instance its brusque - even brutal - treatment of Italy in the aftermath of the Achille Lauro hijacking).
+Even when the USA was, rhetorically at least, most committed to building an international 'coalition against terrorism', in the wake of the September 11 attacks, it was clearly not prepared to accept any modification of its own agenda.

-11. Al-Qaida fighters captured in Afghanistan, transported to Guantanamo Bay, Cuba, facing an uncertain future as suspected 'illegal combatants'.
+16. Al-Qaida fighters captured in Afghanistan, transported to Guantanamo Bay, Cuba, facing an uncertain future as suspected terrorists.

-Whether in a perfectly controlled, rogue-state-free world terrorism would actually be eliminated may not have been the point in all this.
-There was at least room for suspicion that the threat of terrorism was being used as a pretext for striking down disagreeable regimes.
-The central problem that remained unaddressed was the survival potential of ideological/religious movements like al-Qaida, which combine a potent cause with a flexible, one-size-fits-all organization.
-The ability of its members like Mohammed Atta, the hijacker of
+Whether in a perfectly controlled, rogue-state free world, terrorism would actually be eliminated may not have been the point in all this.
+There was at least room for suspicion that the threat of terrorism was being used as a pretext for striking down hostile regimes.
+The central problem that remained unaddressed was the survival potential of ideological/religious movements like al-Qaida, which combine a potent cause with a flexible, one-size-fits all organization.
+The ability of its members like Mohammed Atta, the hijacker of American Airlines flight 11, to operate for long periods in

-American Airlines Flight 11, to operate for long periods in Germany and even the USA itself, indicates that traditional notions of sanctuary may be even less relevant than they were in the past.
+Germany and even the USA itself, indicates that traditional notions of sanctuary may be even less relevant than they were in the past.
 State sponsors may be a luxury rather than a necessity for such protean movements.